safe-global/safe-wallet-web/README.md

 ## Unit tests

-We use (Vitest)[https://vitest.dev/] for running our unit/component/hook tests and [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) to manipulate them.
+We use Jest for running our unit/component/hook tests and [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) to manipulate them.

 To run the tests you can just type in your terminal: